-One of the biggest challenges that many of us face has to do with cash flow.
-When money is tight, and you need a little more liquidity to ease the situation, you might need to attempt to get a personal loan.
+When money is tight, and you need a little more liquidity to ease the situation, you might need to get a loan.
 But what if you have bad credit?
 Bad credit can be a deal-breaker when it comes to getting the cash you need.
 In fact, some banks will turn you down for a personal loan if you have poor credit.

 Having poor credit doesn’t automatically exclude you from getting a loan, though.
 There are ways to get a loan when you have bad credit.

 Before you head out to get a bad credit loan, it’s crucial that you understand the implications involved.
 Your loan is going to be a subprime personal loan, meaning that you won’t qualify for the best interest rates.
 You will be required to pay an interest rate that is much higher than you would pay if you had good credit.

 Because your interest rate is higher, it means that you will pay more overall when it comes time to repay the loan.
 That is something that you have to be willing to accept if you decide to get a personal loan when you have bad credit and you borrow from an “official” lending institution.